Egypt sentences 75 to death, hundreds to jail over 2013 sit-in

 An award-winning photographer who covered the protests, Mahmoud Abu Zeid, was sentenced to five years in jail, but would soon be released because his five years in detention during the trial are counted towards the sentence, judicial sources said.

-Abu Zeid, also known as Shawkan, was awarded a United Nations press freedom prize this year.
+Abu Zeid, also known as Shawkan, was awarded a UN World Press Freedom Prize this year.
 He was charged with belonging to a banned group and possessing firearms.

 “We condemn today’s verdict in the strongest terms,” Amnesty International said in a statement.
 “The fact that not a single police officer has been brought to account ... shows what a mockery of justice this trial was.”